Welcome to the Podiatry Arena forums

 Bay of Pigs Invasion

+Cuban exiles who had moved to the U.S. following Castro's takeover had formed the counter-revolutionary military unit Brigade 2506, which was the armed wing of the DRF.
+The CIA funded the brigade, which also included approximately 60 members of the Alabama Air National Guard,[9] and trained the unit in Guatemala.
 Over 1,400 paramilitaries, divided into five infantry battalions and one paratrooper battalion, assembled and launched from Guatemala and Nicaragua by boat on 17 April 1961.
 Two days earlier, eight CIA-supplied B-26 bombers had attacked Cuban airfields and then returned to the U.S. On the night of 17 April, the main invasion force landed on the beach at Playa Girón in the Bay of Pigs, where it overwhelmed a local revolutionary militia.
 Initially, José Ramón Fernández led the Cuban Revolutionary Army counter-offensive; later, Castro took personal control.
-As the invasion force lost the strategic initiative, the international community found out about the invasion, and U.S. President John F. Kennedy decided to withhold further air support.[7]
+As the invasion force lost the strategic initiative, the international community found out about the invasion, and U.S. president John F. Kennedy decided to withhold further air support.[10]
 The plan, devised during Eisenhower's presidency, had required the involvement of U.S. air and naval forces.
 Without further air support, the invasion was being conducted with fewer forces than the CIA had deemed necessary.
-The American force, Brigade 2506 invading force were defeated within three days by the Cuban Revolutionary Armed Forces (Spanish: Fuerzas Armadas Revolucionarias – FAR) and surrendered on 20 April.
-Most of the surrendered counter-revolutionary troops were publicly interrogated and put into Cuban prisons.
+The invading force was defeated within three days by the Cuban Revolutionary Armed Forces (Spanish: Fuerzas Armadas Revolucionarias; FAR) and surrendered on 20 April.
+Most of the surrendered counter-revolutionary troops were publicly interrogated, incarcerated into Cuban prisons and subsequently prosecuted and tried.

 The invasion was a U.S. foreign policy failure.
-The Cuban government's victory solidified Castro's role as a national hero and widened the political division between the two formerly allied countries, as well as embolden other Latin American groups to undermine US influence in the region.
+The Cuban government's victory solidified Castro's role as a national hero and widened the political division between the two formerly friendly countries, as well as emboldened other Latin American groups to undermine U.S. influence in the region.
+As stated in a memoir from Chester Bowles: "The humiliating failure of the invasion shattered the myth of a New Frontier run by a new breed of incisive, fault-free supermen.
+However costly, it may have been a necessary lesson."
 It also pushed Cuba closer to the Soviet Union, setting the stage for the Cuban Missile Crisis in 1962.

 1. ^ a b Cite error: The named reference fernandez was invoked but never defined (see the help page).